scp756-221/course-site/docs/a6/page.md

 +-----------------------------------------------------------------------------+
 ~~~

-In summary, expect results collected from CSIL to differ sufficiently from those on AWS though the behaviour within each will be comparable.
+In summary, expect results collected from CSIL to differ sufficiently from those on AWS though the trend manifested by each will be comparable.